2002 Major League Baseball postseason: (3) St. Louis Cardinals vs. (4) San Francisco Giants

 This was a rematch of the 1987 NLCS, which the Cardinals won in seven games before falling in the World Series.
 This time, the Giants returned the favor and defeated the Cardinals in five games, advancing to the World Series for the first time since 1989.

 Game 1 was an offensive slugfest that was won by the Giants, capped off by a two-run homer by Benito Santiago in the top of the sixth.
 Jason Schmidt pitched seven innings of shutout ball as the Giants prevailed to take a 2-0 series lead headed to San Francisco.
 In Game 3, the Cardinals staved off a sweep thanks to a solo home run from Eli Marrero in the sixth inning which put them ahead for good.
 The Cardinals attempted to tie the series with a late rally in Game 4, but Giants closer Robb Nen struck out Albert Pujols and J.D.
 Drew to put the Giants up 3–1 in the series.
 Game 5 was a pitchers’ duel that saw both teams go through their bullpens, which saw the game go into the bottom of the ninth, where Kenny Lofton won the pennant for the Giants with a walk-off RBI single.

 The Giants would win their next pennant in 2010 against the Philadelphia Phillies in six games en route to a World Series victory, which marked the start of a dynasty for the team.

-The Cardinals returned to the NLCS in 2004, where they defeated the Houston Astros in seven games before falling in the World Series.
+The Cardinals returned to the NLCS two years later, and defeated the Houston Astros in seven games after being ten outs away from elimination in Game 7, but would fall in the World Series.

 The Cardinals and Giants would meet in the NLCS again, in 2012 and 2014, and both times the Giants won en route to winning the World Series.